xavierpuigf/virtualhome/docker/README.md

  			 -p 8080:8080 \
  			 -ti <container-name> \
 ```
+Where you can replace `8080` by your port of preference.
 The Docker will start the simulator.
 You can now run the api in the same machine and get the output images.